Get insider access

 5. Best Entry-Level Full-Frame Mirrorless Camera

 The entry-level Nikon Z 5 is a fantastic deal for those dipping their toe into full-frame for the first time.
 It sits below the higher-end Nikon Z 6II in Nikon's mirrorless lineup and shares a lot of features with that model.
 The cameras look and feel similar, with weather-sealed bodies, excellent ergonomics, high-res viewfinders, tilting screens, and in-body image stabilization.
-However, one of its few drawbacks is a very slow max burst rate—a measly five fps.
-Still, if you don't need very quick burst shooting, the Z 5 is an excellent photography camera for its price.
+However, one of the few drawbacks of the Z 5 is its slow max burst rate.
+If you don't need very quick burst shooting, though, the Z 5 is an excellent full-frame photography camera that you can often find for a steal.

 If you're a hybrid shooter or interested in video, be aware that the Z 5 can only shoot 4k footage with a severe crop and offers fewer frame rate and recording options than a higher-end camera like the Panasonic LUMIX S5 II.
 But if you can live without adequate 4k recording, it captures excellent image quality and has a great battery life.
 While some of these things might be dealbreakers, this is still a relatively affordable full-frame camera with a lot to offer for photographers.